bittergourd9875/Soft-information-in-financial-distress-prediction/README.md

 The project is based on the research work of "the Soft information in financial distress prediction – Evidence of textual features in annual reports from Chinese listed companies" thesis and provides a complete code and dataset.

-data folder: data sets.
+`data/`: data sets.

-sklearn.py: output the results of the 7 models 20 times and output the results to output.txt.
+`main.py`: output the results of the 7 models 20 times and output the results to output.txt.

 ## Usage